 Many of us justify our self-abuse while hoping someone else will treat us well!
 We are cruel to ourselves in our thinking, which intensifies our suffering and reinforces our belief that we are unlovable or unloved.
 Instead, imagine speaking to yourself the way you would a precious child or lover.
 Imagine giving yourself your own kindness.
 Be gentle and generous.
 Practice patience and compassion.
 A simple rule to follow is, ‘If you wouldn’t speak to someone you love this way, you don’t get to speak to yourself this way.’

 So start now.
 Put your hand on your heart and, silently or out loud, kindly say your name.
 Then say, “I love you.
-I’m here for you.
-I want you to be happy and at peace.
-I want you to have a beautiful life.
-I care for you and will support you.
-I am sorry for the ways I’ve hurt you.
-I will do my best to be kinder, from now on.
+I’m here for you. want you to be happy and at peace.
+You to have a beautiful life. care for you and will support you.
+I am sorry for the ways I’ve hurt you. will do my best to be kinder, from now on.
 I am grateful to be you.”

 This is a practice you can do, anytime, anywhere, every day.
 No one knows what you’re thinking.
 So why not think kindness, love, and support?
 That is what we all want and need, and what we hope love will bring us.
 Bring it to yourself.
 Be the source of your own comfort and peace.